 The strengths of current and prospective faculty dictate the specific fields of emphasis in the department: applied multivariate analysis; bioinformatics (Center for Statistical Research in Computational Biology); computational and computer-intensive statistics; computer vision; cognition; artificial intelligence; machine learning (Center for Vision, Cognition, Learning, and Autonomy); social statistics (Center for Social Statistics); experimental design and environmental statistics.

 Foreign Language Requirement

-Students are required to pass, with a grade of B- or better, 54 units of approved graduate coursework and to maintain an overall grade-point average of 3.0 or better.
+Students are required to pass, with a grade of B- or better, 54 units of approved graduate course work (200 series) and to maintain an overall grade-point average of 3.0 or better.
 At least 40 of these units must be in courses from this department; the remaining units may be from courses in related departments.
 Students are strongly encouraged to take Statistics 200A-200B-200C, 201A-201B-201C, and 202A-202B-202C.
-All doctoral students are required to take Statistics 290 during each quarter of enrollment.
-In addition, all doctoral students can take Statistics 296 and/or 596, 598 or 599 as needed.
-Please note that up to eight units of Statistics 596 can be counted toward the 40 units from our department.
-Stats 290, 296 and 599 are not counted.
+All doctoral students are required to take Statistics 290 for at least six quarters, and strongly encouraged to take Stats 290 during each quarter of enrollment.
+In addition, all doctoral students can take Statistics 296 and/or 596, or 599 as needed.
+Please note that up to two units of Statistics 285 and eight units of Statistics 596 can be counted toward the 40 units from our department.
+Stats 290, 296, and 599 are not counted.

 Students with gaps in their previous training are allowed to take, with the approval of their academic adviser, undergraduate courses offered by the department.
 However, Statistics 100A-100B-100C, 101A-101B-101C and 102A-102B-102C may not be applied toward course requirements for a graduate degree in the department.
 Students who need a basic refresher course are encouraged to take Statistics 100A-100B-100C.